 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 4:10 am and the next low tide will be at 4:25 pm.
-The first high tide was at 10:10 am and the next high tide will be at 10:30 pm.
+In the high tide and low tide chart, we can see that the first high tide will be at 5:04 am and the next high tide at 5:29 pm.
+The only low tide of the day will be at 11:22 am.

-The lunar phase is a Waning Crescent.
-Today we have 13 hours and 30 minutes of sun.
-The solar transit is at 12:58 pm and the length of time the moon will be visible will be 14 hours and 18 minutes.
+The lunar phase is a First Quarter Moon.
+Today we will have 11 hours and 42 minutes of sun.
+The solar transit will be at 12:44 pm and the length of time the moon will be visible will be 9 hours and 23 minutes.

-The tidal coefficient today is 65 (average).
-At noon the tidal coefficient increases to 70 to end the day with a tidal coefficient of 73.
-The tide heights today are 0.0 ft, 7.5 ft, 0.3 ft and 7.9 ft.
+The tidal coefficient today is 50 (average).
+At noon the tidal coefficient increases to 54 to end the day with a tidal coefficient of 59.
+The tide heights today are 7.2 ft, 0.7 ft and 7.9 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Rye which is of 9.5 ft and a minimum height of -1.3 ft.